Pen-y-Fan/jquery-jwt-auth/README.md

 ### Test Logged in

-Test Logged in button will make a GET call to **/api/profile**, if a token is in localStorage it will be supplied in the request header.
+The Test Logged in button will make a GET call to **/api/profile**, if a token is in localStorage it will be supplied in the request header.

 The response will display: